-The Astronomer's Proposal Tool (APT) is a GUI-based software package used to write, validate, and submit proposals for the James Webb Space Telescope (and the Hubble Space Telescope).
+The Astronomer's Proposal Tool (APT) is a GUI-based software package proposers use to write, validate, and submit proposals for the James Webb Space Telescope.
+(A separate branch of the tool is used for proposing to the Hubble Space Telescope as well.)
+This Landing page provides a high level view into the documentation available to support users in learning and using the APT software.

 The JWST Astronomer's Proposal Tool is under development and subject to updates.
-Current documentation is based on APT v25.0.3, and may be revised with future APT releases.
+Current documentation is based on APT v25.1.1, and may be revised with future APT releases.

 This page provides quick access to articles on many aspects of APT.
 In turn, many of these articles link to more detailed descriptions or to instrument-specific information that will support proposers in understanding JWST and proposing for observation time.